 Be sure to stop at Lundar, Manitoba.
 Here, you'll find Lundar Beach Provincial Park where you can explore one of Manitoba's natural marshlands.
 Lake Manitoba is home to a healthy population of birds which include pelicans, songbirds and ducks.
-Spend a day on the beach (if the weather allows) or head into town to catch a glimpse into the region's history at the Lundar Museum.
-The sunsets over the lake can't be beat!
+Spend a day on the beach (if the weather allows) where the sunsets over the lake can't be beat!
 While there, peek in to see Manitoba's largest goose.
 Situated along the north-south flyway, the goose rests upon a revolving mount that turns with the wind.

 Take a short detour north to the town of Ashern, "Land of the Sharptail Grouse".
 The statue represents the bounty of birds found in the area, and the many opportunities for grouse hunting.

 Take a short detour off HWY 6 to Steep Rock, easily one of the most popular and most photographed spots in Manitoba.
 Flock to the shores of Lake Manitoba, where impressive cliffs tower over the lake below.
 Here thousands of years of waves lapping against limestone have created unique rock formations.

 Little Limestone Lake